Techtonica/curriculum/node/node-lab-exercise-part-2.md

 #### Part 2 - Use npm to create a `package.json` file

 **First step**
-Every node project needs to have a `package.json` file because this file holds meta data about the project, such as who created it, what version it is, and what the dependencies are.
+Every node project needs to have a `package.json` file because this file holds metadata about the project, such as who created it, what version it is, and what the dependencies are.

-The node package manager (npm) gives us a quick way to create a `package.json` file.
+The node package manager (npm) guides us through creating a `package.json` file.
 From your `getting-started-with-node` folder run this command:

 `npm init`

 You will see a succession of prompts appear in the Terminal.
-Type in your responses where appropriate, though for our purposes it's OK to just go with the defaults for now by pressing <ENTER> for each prompt that does not need to be customized.
+Type in your responses where appropriate, though for our purposes it's OK to just go with the defaults for now by pressing < ENTER > for each prompt that does not need to be customized.

+Once successful, you'll see a JSON object printed to your Terminal.

 **Second step**
-Etiam eleifend est ac auctor pretium.
-Pellentesque eu quam urna.
-Morbi mattis purus at iaculis ornare.
-Sed id felis felis.
-Etiam euismod ante vel augue dictum, sed finibus arcu iaculis.
-Suspendisse maximus congue pharetra.
-Phasellus at sem vel sapien tincidunt porttitor vitae sit amet quam.
-Praesent sodales nisl elit, id vehicula nulla faucibus vel.

-[Add screenshots or images whenever possible](https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository) to clarify what you mean, and so students can verify they've done the task correctly.

-**Third step**
-Etiam eleifend est ac auctor pretium.
-Pellentesque eu quam urna.
-Morbi mattis purus at iaculis ornare.
-Sed id felis felis.
-Etiam euismod ante vel augue dictum, sed finibus arcu iaculis.
-Suspendisse maximus congue pharetra.
-Phasellus at sem vel sapien tincidunt porttitor vitae sit amet quam.
-Praesent sodales nisl elit, id vehicula nulla faucibus vel.

-[Add screenshots or images whenever possible](https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository) to clarify what you mean, and so students can verify they've done the task correctly.
+While in your `getting-started-with-node` folder, running the `ls` command should reveal that a new `package.json` file has been added to the folder.
+Open `package.json` in Sublime and see what's inside the file.
+It should be the same as the JSON that was printed to your Terminal in Step 1.

 > **PAUSE.** Obtain a code review from Techtonica staff.